Opiate Addiction Treatment Centers

 Does Insurance Cover Opiate Addiction Treatment?

 If you find yourself asking the question: “How much does opioid addiction treatment cost?” – you’re not alone.
 Thousands of individuals find themselves pricing quality addiction treatment for a full range of substance use disorders.
 As expensive as treatment may be, the cost of doing nothing can be far worse.
 The good news is, however, there are more and more options to help you pay for treatment, including private insurance, Medicare and Medicaid.

 Recent changes in healthcare legislation have prompted insurance companies to pay for a higher percentage of treatment.
-While almost all insurance plans will cover detox, scope of coverage varies according to plan type.
+While almost all insurance plans will cover detox, the scope of coverage varies according to plan type.

-Talk to the intake professionals at your prospective facility for a full insurance verification.
+Talk to the intake professionals at your prospective facility for full insurance verification.
 To find an opioid recovery center near you, please consult our comprehensive database of treatment centers.

 Don’t sacrifice any more of your life to opioid addiction.
 Get the help you need and start healing.